 - Wood is acceptable as an accent or trim.
 However, durability and environmental challenges should be considered for the particular development area.
-Painted wood trim of a minimum 3.5 inches width around windows is required. - Stucco - Vinyl or metal trim around windows is not allowed on front facades and elsewhere only by approval of the city.
+Painted wood trim of a minimum 3.5 inches width around windows is required for lap siding.
+Hardi plank panels may use TamyIn trim.
+Stucco - Stucco . - Vinyl or metal trim around windows is not • allowed on front facades and elsewhere only by approval of the city.